 Raisa Saley – Co-Secretary

 Bonjour!
 My name is Raisa.
-I am the mother of Adam S in Year 3 and Alisha in Reception.
+I am the mother of Adam S in Year 4 and Alisha in Year 1.
 I am a Barrister specialising in Family Law.
 Friendship and community spirit are very important to me.
 I hope to foster and develop these qualities for all of us at St Jérôme through being an active member of the PTFA.

 Michelle Harris – Secretary

 I recently resumed my career as a freelance project manager following a four-year career break to raise two wonderful boys.
-I am mum to Harrison Williams in Year 1 and Leo Williams, who is due to start in September 2020.
-My primary motivation for volunteering as the PTFA Secretary is to help raise much-needed funds to support the children’s well-being at St Jérôme, and enhance their overall educational experience during their studies.
+I am mum to Harrison Williams in Year 2, and Leo Williams, who is starting with your children in 2020.
+My primary motivation for volunteering as the PTFA Secretary is to help raise the much-needed funds to support the children’s well-being at St Jérôme, and enhance their overall educational experience during their studies.

 Dharmesh Patel – Co-Treasurer

-Dad to Maya (Year 3, Beale) and Kayla (Reception, Monet).
+Dad to Maya (Year 4) and Kaylan (Year 1).
 I decided to join the PTFA to be able to be more involved in my kids’ learning environment.